 Can I bring a caravan, camper van or vehicle with a roof tent?

 Yes.
 There is a designated area suitable for caravans , motorhomes & other types of camping vehicles.
 Please tell us your requirements at the time of booking either online or over the phone as spaces are going to be limited.

 There is no electric hook-up on the main campsites.
-However, for those staying in the caravan/motorhome/roof top tent area, electrical hook-up is available as an extra/over cost.
+However, for those staying in the caravan/motorhome park onsite, 16amp electrical hook-up is available.

 Deadwood can be collected from the woodland floor, however, what may appear to be a pile of dead branches ‘waiting’ to be burnt is likely to be a habitat pile so please do not take from such piles and be considerate when collecting deadwood as this a managed woodland.